mrismanaziz/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.